xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/WebInterface.md

 ![Login View](../Administration/WebInterface/images/loginView.png)

-For more information on the ArangoDB web interface, see [Web Interface](../Administration/WebInterface/README.md)
+For more information on the AvocadoDB web interface, see [Web Interface](../Administration/WebInterface/README.md)